100 Binance Auto-Invest Trades: How to Read a 60-Day Review (Illustrative Case)

 | Weekly human time cost | ~30 min | 0 | — |

-The risk-adjusted verdict is sober: the AI-picked basket's Sharpe ratio is actually below the bluechip basket's.
-Put differently, the extra volatility was not compensated proportionally with extra return.
-Add in 30 minutes of human work per week, and AI picking did not win inside the 60-day window.
+The risk-adjusted verdict in this illustration is sober: the AI-picked basket's Sharpe ratio comes out below the bluechip basket's.
+Put differently, the extra volatility wasn't compensated proportionally with extra return.
+Add in 30 minutes of human work per week, and over such a short window AI picking didn't win.

-That does not invalidate AI picking as an approach.
+That doesn't invalidate AI picking as an approach.
 Sixty days is far too short, and single-window results get dominated by luck.
-We intend to keep all four baskets running out to 6 months and publish another report then.
-What we can say right now: using AI as "a second pair of eyes in the Monday review" is fine; treating it as "a thing that will reliably beat the bluechip basket" is not.
+To see the trend you'd need to extend the window to six months or more.
+What we can say right now: using AI as "a second pair of eyes in the weekly review" is fine; treating it as "a thing that will reliably beat the bluechip basket" is not.

-The most valuable output of running 100 trades over 60 days is not the return number.
+In this 60-day, 100-trade illustration, the most valuable output is not the return number.
 It is a handful of process-level findings:

 First, Auto-Invest's real job is to cancel your timing instinct.
-When we were designing the experiment, the initial plan was to manually buy 10 USDT of BTC every day.
-But every time the market dipped, we would hesitate and ask, "Should I skip today?"
+Many people start out planning to manually buy 10 USDT of BTC every day, but every time the market dips they hesitate and ask, "Should I skip today?"
 Switching to Auto-Invest deletes that hesitation by force.
-The disappearance of that psychological friction is worth far more than the 0.41% in fees.
+The disappearance of that psychological friction is worth far more than the small amount in fees.

 Second, Auto-Invest does not protect you from unlock days.
 Binance's Auto-Invest templates do not automatically dodge token unlocks, FOMC meetings, or any macro events.
 They simply execute on schedule.
 That is a feature, not a bug — if you do not like it, either pre-filter through an AI basket or just exclude high-unlock-risk coins from the basket entirely.